8base/react-8base-starter-app/README.md

 ```sh
 $ npm install
 ```
 1. The [.env](./.env) file provides a template of the required environment variables.
 Please do **not** commit any environment variables to git tracking.
-Running the following command will copy the `.env` template a new `.env.local` file that's already specified in the `.gitignor`.
+Running the following command will copy the `.env` template a new `.env.local` file that's already specified in the `.gitignore`.

 ```sh
 cat .env > .env.local